The Mexican criminal law system

 This document is intended to give you basic information on how the Mexican criminal law system functions.
 It is not a substitute for legal advice, which can only be provided by a lawyer qualified to practice in Mexico.
 It should also be read in conjunction with the brochure A Guide for Canadians Imprisoned Abroad.

 If you break the laws of another country, you are subject to the judicial system of that country.
 Being a foreigner or not knowing the local laws is not an excuse.
-Foreign Affairs, Trade and Development Canada can neither protect you from the consequences of your actions nor override the decisions of local authorities.
+Global Affairs Canada can neither protect you from the consequences of your actions nor override the decisions of local authorities.
 The Mexican and Canadian criminal law systems are significantly different.
 This can increase the stress and practical problems arising from arrest and imprisonment in Mexico.

 The Government of Canada will make every effort to ensure you receive equitable treatment under the local criminal justice system.
 It will seek to ensure you are not penalized for being a foreigner and that you are neither discriminated against nor denied justice because you are Canadian.
 It cannot, however, seek preferential treatment for you or try to exempt you from the due process of local law.
 Just as a foreign government cannot interfere in Canada’s judicial process, the Government of Canada cannot interfere in the judicial affairs of another country.